 Friendship expert Shasta Nelson, founder of GirlFriendCircles.com and author of Frientimacy: How to Deepen Friendships for Lifelong Health and Happiness, shares some insight on the topic.
 "Most of us aren’t lonely because we need to go meet more people," she says.
 "Most of us are lonely because we need to make more meaningful relationships."

 Why I Don’t Have Girlfriends: Playing Roles To Please Others

 Speaking of keeping up appearances, Huggins notes that many women play the role they think will make others like them.
 "Years ago, I shared the same woes that many of my clients come to me with today: Lots of friends, but not many that really understood me at my core," she recalls.
 "A big part of that struggle was that I wasn’t actually showing people who I actually was.
 I was still playing the role of 'party friend,' or 'workaholic,' so friends around me responded to that energy.
 I’d get invited out to drinks every night, but the conversations were surface-level and unfulfilling."

 In other words, if you want to attract like-minded people who you can forge a real bond with, it's imperative to just be yourself.
 "If there is a type of friendship you are craving, it exists," Huggins promises.
 "It’s helpful to have an idea of what you’re looking for, so that you don’t settle with something that’s ultimately unfulfilling."

-Reason #4: You're Not Putting In The Time Or Effort
+Why I Don’t Have Girlfriends: Not Putting In The Time Or Effort

 Just like any other relationship, friendship takes work.
 "Consistent interaction is one of the three requirements for all healthy relationships," Nelson explains.
 "Without interacting or spending time together, we can’t have the other two requirements: positive feelings (enjoying each other) and shared vulnerability (getting to know each other)."